EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/cff.md

 ### Solutions <!-- do not delete this heading and write your text below it -->
 * Create a `CITATION.cff` file by either:
-  * using the [CFFinit](https://citation-file-format.github.io/cff-initializer-javascript/#/) online form, which will help you create a valid `CITATION.cff` file which you can download.
+  * using the [CFFinit](https://citation-file-format.github.io/cff-initializer-javascript/#/) online tool, which will help you create a valid `CITATION.cff` file which you can download.
+You can also use the CFFinit tool to update an existing `CITATION.cff` file by pasting its contents in the tool's online form, upadating the fields and saving it.
   * manually copying and pasting the [example snippet](https://github.com/citation-file-format/citation-file-format?tab=readme-ov-file#structure) and adapting it to your needs.
 You can then use [cffconvert](https://pypi.org/project/cffconvert/) to validate your `CITATION.cff` file.
 * Once you have created a correct `CITATION.cff` file, you can add it to the root directory or your source code repository.